eclipse-vertx/vertx-sql-client/src/main/docs/index.md

 {@link examples.Examples#gettingStarted()}
 ```

-Environment variables can also be used to set default connection setting values, this is useful
+You can also use environment variables to set default connection setting values, this is useful
 when you want to avoid hard-coding database connection information.
 The following parameters are supported: